jamesampofo375/HelloWorld-project/README.md

-# HelloWorld-project
+#Hello World Java Program
-First Java program with Powershell
+This is a simple Java program that prints "HelloWorld".